pulibrary/command_line_curriculum/catamandu.md

 ```bash
 cat ~/command_line_curriculum/data_files/ebook.mrc
 ```
 Like JSON the MARC file contains structured data but the format is different.
 All the data is on one line, but there isn’t at first sight a clear separation between fields and values.
-The field/value structure there but you need to use a MARC parser to extract this information.
+The field/value structure is there but you need to use a MARC parser to extract this information.
 Catmandu contains a MARC parser which can be used to interpret this file.
 Type the following command to transform the MARC data into YAML:

 ```bash
 catmandu convert MARC to YAML < ~/command_line_curriculum/data_files/ebook.mrc